JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 ---
-layout: post
+layout: guide-test
 title: Salary Negotiation Guide - How to negotiate your salary like a pro
 share_title: Salary Negotiation Guide - How to negotiate your salary like a pro
-headline: Salary Negotiation Guide -<br>How to negotiate your salary like a pro
+headline: Salary Negotiation Guide<br><span class="sub-h1">How to negotiate your salary like a pro</span>
 tagline: Salary negotiation strategies and techniques for negotiating a job offer and getting a raise
 excerpt: A detailed salary negotiation guide for negotiating starting salary, getting a raise, and getting paid what you're worth throughout your career
 context: negotiate